0xShun/0xShun/README.md

 🗨️ I'm currently an undergrad student who is passionate about tech and curious on how systems work.
-Focusing on  Digital Forensics, IoT, Data Analysis, Reverse Engineering and Threat Intelligence.
+Focusing on  Digital Forensics, IoT, Data Science, Reverse Engineering and Threat Intelligence.
 My academic journey in the College of Engineering includes hands-on projects reflecting my commitment to understanding systems and developing them.
+I'm currently looking for other researchers who are interested in collaborating on a research project.
+Contact me if you'd like to publish something together :>

 Played some CTFs and practice labs on platforms such as [Cyberdefenders](https://cyberdefenders.org/p/m1cx), [BlueTeamLabs.Online](https://blueteamlabs.online/public/user/aea03fbb77f37ab350c70b), [LetsDefend](https://app.letsdefend.io/user/shun), [TryHackMe](https://tryhackme.com/p/5hun) and others.
 My profiles on said platforms can be found here: [Profiles](https://linktr.ee/m1cx)